 \section{Experimental Setup}

-The creation of samples of $^{88}$Sr atoms in an optical dipole trap (ODT) starts with laser cooling and trapping phases that have been described in detail previously \cite{nsl03,nms05,mms05}.
+The creation of samples of $^{88}$Sr or $^{84}$Sr atoms in an optical dipole trap (ODT) starts with laser cooling and trapping phases that have been described in detail previously \cite{nsl03,nms05,mms05,mmy09}.
 Atoms are trapped in a magneto-optical trap (MOT) operating on the 461 nm $^1S_0$-$^1P_1$ transition (Fig.\ \ref{figure:levels}) and cooled to about 2\,mK.
-There is a decay channel from the $^1P_1$ state, to the $^1D_2$ state with a branching ratio of $2 \times 10^{-5}$.
-This can subsequently populate the metastable $^3P_2$ level. $^3P_2$ atoms are repumped by applying a 3\,$\mu$m laser resonant with the ${^3P_2}$-${^3D_2}$ transition that returns these atoms to the ground state.
-The repumped sample of atoms contains about $3.5 \times 10^8$ atoms.
+There is a decay channel from the $^1P_1$ state, to the $^1D_2$ state with a branching ratio of $2 \times 10^{-5}$. $^1D_2$ atoms can decay to the $^3P_1$ state, which decays to the ground state to allow further cooling, or to $^3P_2$ state, which can be trapped and accumulated in the magnetic trap formed by the quadrupole MOT magnets \cite{nsl03}. $^3P_2$ atoms are repumped by applying a 3\,$\mu$m laser resonant with the ${^3P_2}$-${^3D_2}$ transition that returns these atoms to the ground state \cite{mma09}.
+The repumped sample of atoms contains up to $2.5 \times 10^8$ $^{88}$Sr atoms or $2.5 \times 10^7$ $^{84}$Sr atoms.

 After this initial MOT stage, the 461 nm light is extinguished and the atom sample is transferred with more than 50\% efficiency to a second MOT operating on the $^1S_0$-$^3P_1$ intercombination line \cite{kii99}.
-The sample is cooled to 3\,$\mu$K, producing densities of $10^{12}$\,cm$^{-3}$.
+The atoms are cooled to 3\,$\mu$K in the $^{88}$Sr sample or 1\,$\mu$K in the $^{84}$Sr sample, both producing peak densities of $\sim 10^{12}$\,cm$^{-3}$.